Use this fact sheet if you:

 Step 2: See what Motor Finance Wizard says – the power is in your hands

 If you don’t get what you want after making first contact with Motor Finance Wizard don’t be put off.
 You don’t have to accept an offer if you are not happy with it.
-CIO has the power to investigate, assess and give a recommendation about an appropriate outcome and can make a determination which is binding on Motor Finance Wizard.
+AFCA has the power to investigate, assess and give a recommendation about an appropriate outcome and can make a determination which is binding on Motor Finance Wizard.

 We suggest that you persist.
 It is unlikely that Motor Finance Wizard will offer you what you want in the first instance (or at all).

-Step 3: Complain to CIO
+Step 3: Complain to AFCA

-Complain to CIO if your dispute is not resolved within 45 days, Motor Finance Wizard does not respond within 45 days or if you are not happy with the response you get from Motor Finance Wizard.
+Complain to AFCA if your dispute is not resolved within 45 days, Motor Finance Wizard does not respond within 45 days or if you are not happy with the response you get from Motor Finance Wizard.

 Completing the sample letter